google/fuzzbench/docs/reference/how_it_works.md

 can't scale with the size of an experiment, so it can actually finish after the experiment is done (usually a few hours after the end of an experiment).
 The dispatcher instance terminates after the measurer terminates itself.

+### Coverage builds

+Running coverage builds does not require any dependencies that aren't available on the dispatcher.
+One reason for this is because OSS-Fuzz only allows projects (which are used as benchmarks) to install dependencies in the docker container they use for building, and not in the one they use for fuzzing.
+Therefore, the measurer, doesn't actually use the images from coverage builds, it simply runs the binaries directly on the dispatcher.

 ## Reporter